evgenyneu/Auk/README.md

 > Module file was created by an older version of the compiler; rebuild 'moa' and try again

-To fix it, install the latest Xcode or [install Carthage](https://github.com/Carthage/Carthage) and run `carthage update` command from the project root directory.
+To fix it, use the latest Xcode or [install Carthage](https://github.com/Carthage/Carthage) and run `carthage update` command from the project root directory.

 <img src='https://raw.githubusercontent.com/evgenyneu/Auk/master/Graphics/Screenshots/auk_demo_ios_app_2.jpg' width='414' alt='Auk pages scroll view demo iOS app'>